 For the best results and safety of the pulled pork, I suggest only reheating the pork once.
 Each time pork is reheated and cooled during the reheating process you risk bacterial growth.
 Reheating multiple times will also dry out the pork.

-- A great way to make adding the pork to a heavy-duty freezer bag easier you may want to purchase these bag holders.
+- Use these bag holders to make adding the pork to a heavy-duty freezer bag easier.

-- When storing pork in a plastic bag you want to remove as much excess air as possible.
+- When storing pork in a plastic bag, remove as much excess air as possible.
 When using a regular ziplock bag you can do this by zipping the bag almost completely closed, inserting a straw, and then sucking out the extra air.

 - Let the pork cool completely to room temperature before freezing.